VasuLab/rgfrosh/docs/guide.md

 ### Cantera

-RGFROSH natively supports `cantera.ThermoPhase` objects, as shown in the above examples.
+PyRGFROSH natively supports `cantera.ThermoPhase` objects, as shown in the above examples.

 !!! warning